 “Packed full of insights and resources for the creative life, Developing Multiple Talents offers new ways to thrive as a creative person.
 Douglas Eby addresses many of the issues we face – fear, lack of confidence and focus – allowing the creative person to feel understood and ultimately empowered.” – Cynthia Morris, Writing and creativity coach.

-See more reviews, excerpts and links to purchase paperback, Kindle and PDF versions at the book site: Developing Multiple Talents.
+See more reviews and multiple excerpts at the book site: Developing Multiple Talents.

-~ ~ ~ ~ ~ ~
+~ ~ ~ ~ ~ ~ ~ ~ ~